sooriyaarachchi/pybites.github.io-src/content/jul_virtualenv_article.md

 Authors: Julian
 Summary: Python Virtualenvs are incredible yet sadly under utilised!

+JULIAN: THIS IS A TEST POST WHILE I FIGURE OUT MY DEV ENV.

 Ever heard of a Python virtualenv before?
 No?
 Neither had I, until one awesome day when I was enlightened while following a video course on Python Flask.